K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: Elliptic K3 surfaces of zero entropy

 so necessarily $DF=0$, or equivalently $D$ is contained in a reducible fiber of the elliptic pencil $|F|$.
 Composing $f$ with the reflection $s_D$ across $D$ yields $f'=f\circ s_D$ such that $f'(F)=f(F)=E$ and $(f')^{-1}(C)=s_D(-D)=D$.
 Repeating the process we obtain a $g=f\circ s\in \Or^+(\NS(X))$ such that $g(F)=E$ and $g^{-1}$ preserves the set of effective $(-2)$-curves (the process ends since there are only finitely many reducible fibers in the elliptic pencil $|F|$).
 Now $g$ preserves the nef cone, since if $D$ is a nef element,

 for all effective $(-2)$-curves, since $f^{-1}(C)$ is effective. \item It is a special case of the previous point, since there are no $(-2)$-curves orthogonal to $F$. \item By Proposition \ref{prop:tutto} a power of $f$ corresponds to an automorphism of $X$.
-Then $f$ preserves the set of smooth $(-2)$-curves, since one of its powers does.
+Then $f$ preserves the set of smooth $(-2)$-curves, since one of its powers does and $f$ preserves the nef cone.
 Therefore, again by Proposition \ref{prop:tutto}, $f$ corresponds to an automorphism of $X$ if and only if $\overline{f}\in \Or(A_{\NS(X)})$ coincides with the restriction of a $g \in \Or_{Hdg}(\T(X))=\{\pm \id\}$. \end{enumerate} \end{proof}

 \begin{oss} From \cite{oguiso2}, Lemma 4.1, we know that the assumption $\Or_{Hdg}(\T(X))=\{\pm \id\}$ is always satisfied if $X$ has odd Picard rank.
 Moreover, if $X$ has even Picard rank and the period $\omega_X\in \T(X)_\C$ is very general, then again $\Or_{Hdg}(\T(X))=\{\pm \id\}$.
 Indeed, any Hodge isometry of the trascendental lattice $\T(X)$ has $\omega_X$ as an eigenvector, so it suffices to choose $\omega_X$ outside the countable union of lines in $\T(X)_\C$ corresponding to the eigenvectors of isometries in $\Or(\T(X))$. \end{oss}